First Published June 10, 2013

-My current working visa is due to expire at the end of September, (previously I was given an extension of 3 years in 2010), this I assume was so that I would be valid for PR, (as I have been here for over 7 years now).
+My current working visa is due to expire at the end of September, (previously I was given an extension of 3 years in 2010), this I assume was so that I would be valid for Hong Kong Permanent Residency, (as I have been here for over 7 years now).

-My question is should I seek PR and/or can I just continue to add an extension to my working visa if I don’t want PR?
+My question is should I seek Hong Kong Permanent Residency and/or can I just continue to add an extension to my working visa if I don’t want Hong Kong Permanent Residency?

 In addition, for either of these cases, do I have to always change/add my wife’s and 2 children’s passports visa extension to reflect these changes, (my wife would have been here for 6 years and my kids were born here in 2008 and 2011 (do they also become PR’s on the back of me?)